-28% and 137%
+28% and 137% increase in AmOnline and AmAccess Biz customers, respectively

 A Dynamic & Focused Strategy

 Our new Focus 8 Strategy adopts a holistic approach to the changing banking environment.
 Underpinned by a vision of 'Growing Trust, Connecting People', the Focus 8 Strategy sets us on a path towards attaining an ROE of ≥10%.
 In our first year of executing the new strategy, we maintained a solid growth momentum in key areas and outperformed our competitors.